cmu-sei/foundry-docs/docs/gameboard/reports-beta.md

 2. How many sponsors had active players and how many players represented each?
 3. How many players are competitive players versus how many players are practice-only players?
 4. How many unique challenges versus how many total challenges were attempted in a given period of time?
+5. How many hours were spent playing games?

 ## Support Report